Spencer Torkelson Player Props: Tigers vs. Cardinals

 Spencer Torkelson At The Plate

+- Torkelson has picked up a hit in 17 of 31 games this year, with multiple hits seven times.

-- In 30 games played this season, he has gone deep in two of them.
+- In 31 games played this season, he has homered in two of them.

-- In 11 games this year, Torkelson has picked up an RBI, with more than one RBI once.
+- In 12 games this year (38.7%), Torkelson has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run nine times this season (30.0%), including one multi-run game.
+- In nine of 31 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.